| | | |

 Now, I know what you’re thinking, and no, this isn’t some Law of Attraction gimmick or some brainwashing technique.

-It’s an internal investigation and self-reflection on your unhealthy beliefs about money.
+This is an internal investigation of your unhealthy beliefs around money.

-If you hold unhealthy or harmful beliefs, they will influence your actions, keeping the negative loop (unconscious belief ➡ automatic action ➡ confirmation of belief ) in your mind.
+If you hold unhealthy or harmful beliefs, they will influence your actions.
+This maintains the negative loop (unconscious belief ➡ automatic action ➡ confirmation of belief) in your mind.

-The goal is to reframe unhealthy beliefs with a more accurate or positive belief so that your actions match those beliefs.
-Then, you will see improvements in your finances and recognize the opportunities available based on who you are and where you are in life.
+The goal is to reframe unhealthy beliefs with a more accurate or positive belief.
+This ensures that your actions match those beliefs.
+Then, you will see improvements in your finances.
+You will recognize the opportunities available based on who you are.
+You will also see the opportunities based on where you are in life.

 Here are a few simple steps to help you change your money beliefs.